 Although the proposed project is an expanded highway project, it would not result in a significant increase in the number of diesel vehicles.
-The MAG travel demand model estimates that the percentage of truck traffic along the corridor will not increase as a result of the project.
-The AADT and truck percentages for the Build alternative were compared to the No Build alternative at four locations along the project corridor, as summarized in Table 7.
+The traffic volume projections presented in the Traffic Operations Report (WSP 2019, Appendix E) do not show an increase in the percentage of truck traffic along the corridor as a result of the project.